prontog/blog-entries/record_editor/viewing_editing_files_of_fixed_width_format.md

 </RECORD>
 ```

 It is easy to see that for each record type there's a separate `RECORD` tag.
 Each RECORD has a `FIELDS` tag that contains the fields of the record type.
 For each field there's a separate `FIELD` tag with NAME, POSITION, LENGTH and TYPE attributes.
-Finally each RECORD tag has a `TESTFIELD` and a `TESTVALUE` attribute.
-These two attributes will help *Record Editor* to decide which RECORD to use for parsing a line by comparing the value of the field in TESTFIELD with the value of TESTVALUE.
+Finally each RECORD tag has a `TESTFIELD` and a `TESTVALUE` attributes.
+These two will help *Record Editor* decide which RECORD to use for parsing a line by comparing the value of the field in TESTFIELD with the value of TESTVALUE.
 When they are equal, the FIELDS of the RECORD will be used to parse the line.

 #### Design